-- (1) Applicability: With the exception of agencies that are authorized by statute to conduct performance audits and forensic audits, this section applies to all instances in which an agency enters into a professional services contract for a special audit, attestation engagement, performance audit, or forensic audit relating to financial fraud, waste or abuse, but the agency has not been designated by the state auditor for the engagement pursuant to Subsection B of Section 2.2.2.15 NMAC.
-For purposes of this rule, the term "special audit, attestation engagement, performance audit or forensic audit" includes, without limitation, [agreed upon procedures] AUP, consulting, and contract close-out (results-based award) engagements that address financial fraud, waste or abuse in government. - (2) Contracting: An agency, IPA or other professional shall not enter into a professional services contract for a special audit, attestation engagement, performance audit, or forensic audit regarding the financial affairs and transactions of an agency and relating to financial fraud, waste or abuse in government without the prior written approval of the state auditor.
+- (1) Applicability: With the exception of agencies that are authorized by statute to conduct performance audits and forensic audits, this section applies to all instances in which an agency enters into a professional services contract for a special audit, attestation engagement, performance audit, or forensic audit relating to financial fraud, waste or abuse, but the agency has not been designated by the state auditor for the engagement pursuant to Subsection B of [Section] 2.2.2.15 NMAC.
+For purposes of this rule, the term "special audit, attestation engagement, performance audit or forensic audit" includes, without limitation, AUP, consulting, and contract close-out (results-based award) engagements that address financial fraud, waste or abuse in government. - (2) Contracting: An agency, IPA or other professional shall not enter into a professional services contract for a special audit, attestation engagement, performance audit, or forensic audit regarding the financial affairs and transactions of an agency and relating to financial fraud, waste or abuse in government without the prior written approval of the state auditor.
 The proposed professional services contract shall be submitted to the state auditor for review and approval after it has been signed by the agency and the IPA or other professional, unless the agency or IPA or other professional applies to the state auditor for an exemption and the state auditor grants the exemption.
 When contracting with an IPA or other professional, the agency shall contract only with an IPA or other professional that has been approved by the state auditor to conduct such work.
 The state auditor may, in its sole discretion, require a non-IPA professional to submit proof of qualifications, a firm profile or equivalent documentation prior to approving the contract.
-The contract shall include the contract fee, start and completion date, and the specific scope of services to be performed, and shall follow any template that the state auditor may provide. - (3) Applicability of other rules: The provisions outlined in Subsection B of Section 2.2.2.15 NMAC apply to agency-initiated special audits, attestation engagements, performance audits and forensic audits.
-[2.2.2.15 NMAC Rp, 2.2.2.15 NMAC, 2/27/2018; A, 3/12/2019]
+The contract shall include the contract fee, start and completion date, and the specific scope of services to be performed, and shall follow any template that the state auditor may provide. - (3) Applicability of other rules: The provisions outlined in Subsection B of [Section] 2.2.2.15 NMAC apply to agency-initiated special audits, attestation engagements, performance audits and forensic audits.